Skip to content

 The famous beach

-Worth it only when the day is built around it.
-Famous beaches are crowded because they are beautiful, but the logistics are part of the experience, not an inconvenience beside it.
+Worth it when the day is built around it.
+Famous beaches are crowded because they are beautiful, and the logistics belong to the experience: road, boat, heat, shade, timing, and return.

 The base beach